Spend the day at Pioneer Village and enjoy our many wonderful exhibits and features...

 HOBBY HOUSEAbsorbing collection of salt and pepper shakers, pipes, decanters, pens and pencils, buttons, hat pins, fans, canes, trivets, many other items.

-SNACK BARServing coffee, ice cream, candy, soft drinks and sandwiches during the summer months.
+SNACK BARA historic "Diner" where you can have a cup of coffee, ice cream, candy, soft drinks and sandwiches during the summer months.